zahrael97/Data-Exploration-of-Trending-YouTube-Video-Statistics-Dataset/README.md

-What is Exploratory Data Analysis?
+# What is Exploratory Data Analysis?

-Exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods.This step is very important especially when we arrive at modeling the data in order to apply Machine learning.
-Plotting in EDA consists of Histograms, Box plot, Scatter plot and many more.
+Exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods.
+This step is very important especially when we arrive at modeling the data in order to apply Machine learning.
+Plotting in EDA consists of Histograms, Box plot, Scatter plot, and many more.
 It often takes much time to explore the data.
 Through the process of EDA, we can ask to define the problem statement or definition on our data set which is very important.

-Data we are exploring
+# Data we are exploring
 YouTube has facilitated engagement between institutions and individuals, such as between universities and prospective students, and between businesses and employees.
-Also, some YouTube videos increase awareness of social issues , allow broadened social contact, and overcome stereotypes of minorities and minority viewpoints.
+Also, some YouTube videos increase awareness of social issues, allow broadened social contact, and overcome stereotypes of minorities and minority viewpoints.

 This dataset is a daily record of the top trending YouTube videos, From Kaggle Trending YouTube Video Statistics, this dataset includes several months (and counting) of data on daily trending YouTube videos.
 Data is included for the US, GB, DE, CA, and FR regions (USA, Great Britain, Germany, Canada, and France, respectively), with up to 200 listed trending videos per day.
+# Let’s get started !!!
+1. Importing the required libraries for EDA
+2. Loading the data into the data frame.
+Changing the types to uniform format:
+Some columns have their data types inappropriately registered by Pandas.
+For example, views, likes, and similar columns only need int datatype, instead of float (to save memory), or category_id, a nominal attribute, should not carry int datatype.
+It is important that we ourselves assign their data types appropriately.
+Correlation analysis and heatmap
+Visualize correlation between views and likes

 Link to my kernel